-"It's Barcelona," was all he could muster by way of an explanation.
+"It's Barcelona," was all he could muster by way of

+an explanation.
 Public speaking had never been his strength.
 He preferred to do his talking on the pitch.
 "Believe me - I would not even think about leaving Hawkstone for anyone else.
-But this is my chance to play for the best club in the world."
+But this is my chance to take my game to the next level."

 Somehow his explanation only made the fans more angry.
-Calling Barça the best club in the world seemed in some way to be a criticism of Hawkstone.
+Talking about going "to the next level" seemed in some way to be a criticism of Hawkstone.
 But that was not how Jamie had meant it.
 He would never say a bad word about Hawkstone.